hyperledger/aries-rfcs/features/0418-rich-schema-encoding/README.md

   linked to here, as long as the implementation used implements the same transformation algorithm.
   - `description`: a brief description of the transformation algorithm.
-- `test_vectors`: a URL which references a specific github commit of a selection of test vectors that may be used to provide assurance that a transformation algorithm implementation is correct.
+- `testVectors`: a URL which references a specific github commit of a selection of test vectors that may be used to provide assurance that a transformation algorithm implementation is correct.